24io/opencampus-ai-project/README.md

 workload across multiple processors or nodes in a high-performance computing cluster [^14],[^18],[^19].
 This positions the latter at an advantage for large-scale problems.

-The Block Jacobi preconditioner `P` can be constructed as:
+The Block Jacobi preconditioner $P$ can be constructed as:

 $$P =
 \begin{bmatrix}